juanmcasillas/ArduSpinner/README.md

 * `arduspinner/arduspinner.ino.with_bootloader.leonardo.hex`

 You can put the file directly in the arduino using for example [avrdude](https://stackoverflow.com/questions/45646127/how-to-upload-a-hex-file-into-an-arduino-leonardo-using-avrdude-from-the-command) or [Arduino Builder](https://forum.arduino.cc/index.php?topic=151774.0) the process is fairly complex and you can brick the arduino.
-I recommend you to build and flash using the ide istead, but.
+I recommend you to build and flash using the ide istead, but if you want to try, you're welcome.

 ## MAME

 There is a minimum configuration in `mame.ini` file.
 Just change `keyboard` to `mouse` for `dial_device`.
 Save and play.
+The MAME options for Analog input are set as default (I don't change them).
+Enjoy!

 ```
 #